-- Loyal, patient and reliable.
-ESTJs value stability and security, and do their best to be responsible and reliable members of their company, community or family.
+- Loyal, patient, and reliable.
+ESTJs value stability and security.
+They do their best to be responsible and reliable members of their company, community, or family.

 - Strong-willed.
-People with this personality type have strong beliefs and rarely give them up regardless of the opposition – more likely than not, they will defend their ideas and principles relentlessly.
+People with this personality type have strong beliefs and rarely give them up regardless of the opposition.
+More than likely, they will defend their ideas and principles relentlessly.

 - Direct and honest.
-ESTJs dislike reading between the lines and prefer simple and straightforward answers.
+ESTJs dislike reading between the lines and prefer simple, straightforward answers.
 They are more interested in facts than ideas or opinions.

 - Often too inflexible and stubborn.
-ESTJs often focus so much on traditions and their own principles that they may hastily dismiss unconventional ideas or methods that might be more effective than the “old ways”.
+ESTJs often focus so much on traditions and their own principles that they hastily dismiss unconventional ideas or methods that might be more effective than the “old ways.”